 This may not make sense on its face.
 After all, isn’t the law against driving under the influence?
 Drunk drivers may not always be arrested when they’re actually driving the car.
 They may have already moved from point A to point B but were intoxicated at the time.
 By making actual physical control while under the influence illegal, the state can exercise broader powers over drivers who may drink or use drugs.

-What are the consequences of a conviction for DUI in Oklahoma?
+What are the consequences of a conviction for a DUI in Oklahoma?

 DUI is a misdemeanor for the first offense.
 All others after that are felonies.
 The difference between a misdemeanor and a felony is primarily that a misdemeanor is punishable by up to one year in jail, while a felony is punishable by at least a year.

-License restriction, suspension, or revocation.
-You may have your driver’s license restricted, suspended, or in some cases, revoked all together.
+- License restriction, suspension, or revocation.
+You may have your driver’s license restricted, suspended, or in some cases, revoked altogether.
 Oklahoma shares driving records with almost every other state, so if your license is currently suspended or has been revoked in Oklahoma, you probably won’t be able to be licensed in another state.